queryboost/queryboost/README.md

 Batch handlers control how Queryboost handles results that stream in from the API.
 They can write to local files, upload to cloud storage, insert into databases, or perform custom post-processing.

+The `BatchHandler` base class implements buffering logic that accumulates record batches in memory until they exceed `target_write_bytes` (default: 256 MB), then flushes them to the destination.
+This reduces write overhead by combining multiple small batches into fewer, larger writes.

 Queryboost includes `LocalParquetBatchHandler` by default.
 You can create custom handlers for other destinations:

 - Databases (PostgreSQL, Snowflake, BigQuery, etc.)
 - Object stores (S3, GCS)

-Custom handlers inherit from `BatchHandler` and implement a `handle(batch, batch_idx)` method.
+Custom handlers inherit from `BatchHandler` and implement a `_flush()` method that writes the accumulated batches to their destination.
+The `target_write_bytes` parameter can be configured to optimize for different backends.
 See `src/queryboost/handlers/local.py` for a reference implementation.

 ## License